lehtisa/tuni_meep_doc/docs/source/waveguides.rst

    :width: 90%
    :align: center

-It is nice figure but if you want more control how to figure looks, you could plot it more manually.
+It is nice figure but if you want more control how to figure looks (for example if you'd like a horizontal colorbar), you could plot it more manually.
 Here we show one way of extracting the data from the simulation after it has run and visualizing it using Matplotlib.

 .. code-block:: python